lincolnyouree/Pokemon-API/README.md

 # Pokémon Index

-* A fun, simple Pokémon index using React and RESTful API.
+* A fun, simple Pokémon index using React, RESTful API, and GitHub Pages.

+* Click [here](https://lincolnyouree.github.io/Pokemon-Index/) to view the app!

 ## Technologies Used: